Amanda Gorman's fellow laureates are tuning in for Super Bowl LV -- but for poetry over pigskin

 "Everyone was on the computer all day, and my generation was not invited to pay attention very much," the Columbia College cinema directing major said.
 "Writing was the first space where I was invited to pay attention. ...
 Something in me wanted to feel gratitude for the things around me, and writing was a space for me to do that unapologetically."

-Frazier, who identifies as nonbinary and uses the pronouns they and them, received their mom's permission to ride the bus in seventh grade and took the opportunity to explore the Chi.
+Frazier, who is nonbinary and uses the pronouns they and them, received their mom's permission to ride the bus in seventh grade and took the opportunity to explore the Chi.
 You can hear their familiarity and love for their hometown in the beat-style verses of "I Am Windy City."
 Frazier told an audience at the Library of Congress they wrote the ode "because people throw dirt on Chicago so often that I feel we might end up under it."

 ...
 Chiraq turned churches into resale gun stores/Chiraq a trap song sirenade sung into the wrong ear/Chiraq city of lost/Boys under the hood/Chiraq could never/Take my face value of royal flush into the Chicago River/My leaning Sears Tower of pizza/My Heineken and soul food gout feet tap dancing barefoot with my hot-headed friends/My confetti fleshed comrades/Come, break bread with me